 The riskiest thing about microdosing is its potentially illegal nature.
 Always be aware of your local laws and don’t undertake any illegal activities.

-What remains an unknown is what effects frequent microdosing could have on the body.
+What we don’t know is what effects frequent microdosing could have on the body.
 This is why we recommend microdosing for no longer than a few months at a time.

-One thing is for certain – with microdosing, there is no risk of having a “bad trip” or experiencing intense psychedelic effects.
-Taking a microdose is the ideal way to be introduced to psychedelics safely and comfortably.
+One thing is for certain, though—with microdosing, there is no risk of having a “bad trip” or experiencing intense psychedelic effects.
+Taking a microdose is the ideal introduction to psychedelics.

-There are lots of things to cover before you get started with microdosing – depending on the reasons you’re interested in the first place!
+There are lots of things to cover before you get started, like how to source the medicine, and what you need to know depends partly on the reasons you’re interested in the first place.

-Sign up to our extensive microdosing course to gain access to curated materials that will help you design the ideal microdosing regimen for your needs.
-You’ll also gain access to an exclusive community of enthusiastic, helpful microdosers!
+Our extensive Microdosing Course will give you access to curated materials that will help you design the ideal microdosing regimen for your needs.
+You’ll also gain access to an exclusive community of enthusiastic, helpful microdosers.